Docs

 ../bin/mkws https://example.com ../

-However, we do recommend distributing the .upp*
+However, we do recommend distributing the .upp* files so

 How to preview your website

-Some static site generators usually come bundled with an HTTP
+Some static site generators usually come bundled with an

-so you can run something like:
+HTTP server, so you can run something like:

 ssg -p 8080

-and preview your site. mkws
+and preview your site. mkws doesn't include a server by

-a small server in Go: https.go.
+small server written in Go:

 curl -so https.go https://mkws.sh/https/https.go